RhiteshKS/QA-chatbot-using-RAG-SMAI/README.md

 # QA-chatbot-using-RAG-SMAI
-IIITH SMAI Project.
+SMAI Project.
 We make an abstractive qa chatbot using RAG using Langchain and experiment with variety of vector stores and retrievers and evaluate them.

 ## To-Do List
 - [x] Make a basic RAG pipleline.
 (Completed)